chariot-dev/chariot/README.md

 ## License

 This project is licensed under the GNU Lesser General Public License v3.0.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contributors
 * [Enioluwa Segun](https://github.com/enioluwa23)